Facebook Group Monetization: Building a 6-Figure Business From a Free Community

 • Trust accelerator: Groups foster deeper relationships than follower-based platforms

-According to Mighty Networks research, while most creators focus on follower counts and viral content, community builders are quietly generating substantial revenue—with the average paid membership community charging $48 per month per member.
+According to Mighty Networks research, while most creators focus on follower counts and viral content, community builders are quietly generating substantial revenue—with the average paid-membership community charging $48 per member per month.

 The Community-First Business Model: My $0 to $250K Framework